Sickle cell diseaseSickle cell anemia

 Sickle Cell (Vaso-Occlusive) CrisisThe hallmark complication of sickle cell disease is the sickle cell crisis (also called vaso-occlusive crisis), which is a sudden and severe episode of pain.
 These crises occur when sickled cells block the flow of blood through the body.

 The pattern of a sickle cell crisis may occur as follows:

 - In general, any activity that boosts the body's requirement for oxygen, such as illness, physical stress, or being at high altitudes, increases the risk for a sickle pain crisis.
 Very often, however, the trigger is unknown.

-- Patients typically describe the pain as sharp, intense, and throbbing.
+- People typically describe the pain as sharp, intense, and throbbing.
 Severe sickle cell pain is described as comparable to cancer pain, and more severe than postsurgical pain.
 Shortness of breath is common.

-- When a large number of sickled red blood cells collect and pool in the patient's spleen, a condition called splenic sequestration can occur.
+- When a large number of sickled red blood cells collect and pool in the person's spleen, a condition called splenic sequestration can occur.
 The spleen becomes enlarged and swollen, causing pain and leading to anemia.
 Repeated episodes of splenic sequestration can cause scarring and permanent damage to the spleen.
-Sickle cell crises can also occur in and damage the liver.
+Sickle cell crises can also occur in, and damage the liver.